NN-7/ISKL-V/README.md

 - EXE Bundler (bundler.py) **NOT COMPLETED**
   - Makes all virus scripts bear the system process logo in order to camouflage better ✔
   - Bundles additional data into script EXEs ✔
-  - Dynamically allows user to add any other files they want to all scripts or one specific script TODO
+  - Dynamically allows user to add any other files they want to their script ✔
-  - Combine starter.py EXE with the target program
+  - Combine starter.py EXE with the target program TODO
     - Meant to attach itself to a software the victim downloads, and starts itself along with the wanted software so nothing looks wierd.
 The virus is hidden within the wanted .exe and infects the computer when you launch what you actually wanted.

 ## OTHER TODO